FHU-Bioinformatics/GhostSpine/README.md

 # Ghost Spine
 A program to visualize the inferences made by Ghost Shark

-### Note
-Compiled versions of GhostSpine are available, but they are generally inferior to running GhostSpine in a Python environment.
-Only use the compiled versions of GhostSpine if setting up an environment is impractical.

 ## Usage
 In the directory where GhostSpine is installed, run `streamlit run app.py`.
 This will launch a browser window with the program running locally.
+If you need a compiled version, see the Compiled Versions section of the README.

 Assuming you have a BAM file that was run through Ghost Shark, select it inside Ghost Spine and choose an analysis mode.